-Just as the entire family is affected by the disease of addiction and it’s aftermath, Victory invites families to take an active role in their loved ones recovery.
-This not only benefits the clients, but helps the entire family learn how to deal with the hurt caused by addiction and educates them about how to best support their loved one in the future.
+Because the entire family is affected by the disease of addiction and its aftermath, Victory invites families to take an active role in their loved one’s recovery.
+This not only benefits the clients but also helps the entire family learn how to deal with the hurt caused by addiction and how to best support their loved one in the future.

 Family Care Group

 Our Family Care Group, facilitated by a qualified counselor, meets weekly to provide education and support.
 Victory’s Family Care Group will help create realistic expectations for recovery through education and sharing in a safe, supportive environment.
 Group topics will include codependency, boundaries, disease model of addiction, 12 Steps, and self care.
-Family Care is designed to support, not replace, Family Week and communications with your loved one’s primary counselor by coordinating care and resources for the patient and family.
+Family Care Group is designed to support, not replace, Family Week.
+We also encourage regular communication with your loved one’s primary counselor to coordinate care and resources for the client and family.

 Victory believes that family can play a huge role in promoting lasting sobriety.
 “We recommend family begin attending family care from the very beginning on Thursday nights at 6:00 pm,” Kerri Cunningham, program director, says.
 “This is a group that the family can attend for support and can continue post discharge.”

 Family week is usually the third to fourth week in treatment.
-The program lasts two-three days depending on the number of attending families and their needs.
+The program lasts two or three days depending on the number of attending families and their needs.
 During the first phone call with family members, the client’s primary counselor will notify the family of the date.
-We will also provide a schedule and instructions on what they will need to bring.
+We will also provide a schedule and instructions on what to bring.

 Family Week Schedule

-This is a general schedule of what we will be covering during the two/three day family week process.
-All sessions are as a large group unless specifically noted.
+This is a general schedule of what we cover during the family week process.
+All sessions meet as a large group unless specifically noted otherwise.
 There will be a great deal of information covered, so we strongly encourage you to bring something to write with and something to write on.
-Themes to keep in mind: PROGRESS, not “Perfection” Let It Begin with Me One Day at a Time Keep an Open Mind
+Themes to keep in mind: PROGRESS, not “Perfection”; Let It Begin with Me; One Day at a Time; Keep an Open Mind.

 - Disease of Addiction lecture